SOULDIER1/xrpl-dev-portal/docs/tutorials/how-tos/use-specialized-payment-types/use-escrows/send-a-conditional-escrow.md

 By following this tutorial, you should learn how to:

 - Convert a timestamp into the XRP Ledger's native format.
+- Create a crypto-condition and fulfillment in the format needed for the XRP Ledger.
 - Create and finish an escrow.

 ## Prerequisites